This documentation is for an unreleased version of Apache Flink. We recommend you use the latest stable version.

 USE CATALOG ...in SQL Client.

-Optimization is used automatically when the following conditions are met:
+Flink will automatically used vectorized reads of Hive tables when the following conditions are met:

-By default, Flink infers the hive source parallelism based on the number of splits, and the number of splits is based on the number of files and the number of blocks in the files.
+By default, Flink will infer the optimal parallelism for its Hive readers based on the number of files, and number of blocks in each file.

 Flink allows you to flexibly configure the policy of parallelism inference.
 You can configure the